digitaltrails/vdu_controls/README.md

 controls can be enabled via the ``Settings`` dialog.  ``vdu_controls`` may optionally run as an entry in the system tray.

+``vdu_controls`` may optionally run as an entry in the system tray of KDE, Deepin, GNOME, and Xfce (and possibly others).
+The UI attempts to adapt to the quirks of the different tray implementations.

 Named ``Preset`` configurations can be saved for later recall.
 For example, a user could create presets for night, day, photography, movies, and so forth.
 Presets may be automatically triggered according to solar elevation, and can be further constrained by local weather conditions (as reported by [https://wttr.in](https://wttr.in)).
 Presets can be set to transition immediately or gradually.
 Presets may also be activated by UNIX signals.

+From any application window, use `F1` to access help, and `F10` to access the context-menu.
+The context menu is also available via the right-mouse button in the main-window, the hamburger-menu item on the bottom right of the main window, and the right-mouse button on the system-tray icon.
+The context-menu provides `ALT-key` shortcuts for all menu items (subject to sufficient letters being available to support all user defined Presets).

 _Version 1.10_ introduces options for using lux readings from a hardware lux meter (or in some cases a webcam).
 When lux metering is enabled, ``vdu_controls`` can vary brightness according